nhsconnect/nhsapp-fido-client-android/README.md

 ## Contribute

 We appreciate contributions and there are several ways you can help.
-For more information, see our [contributing guidelines](/contributing.md).
+For more information, see our [contributing guidelines](/CONTRIBUTING.md).

 ## Get in touch

 The FIDO UAF (Universal Authentication Framework) client for Android is maintained by NHS Digital.
 [Email us](mailto:nhsapp@nhs.net) or open a GitHub issue.

+### Reporting vulnerabilities

+If you believe you've found a vulnerability or security concern in the client, please report it to us:

+1. Submit a vulnerability report through [HackerOne's form](https://hackerone.com/2e6793b1-d580-4172-9ba3-04c98cdfb478/embedded_submissions/new).

+2. Put "FAO NHS Digital's NHS App team" in the first line of the description.

 ## License